African animals list with pictures and facts. Click on the pictures to discover more about the animals.

 The serval is a medium-sized wild cat that is closely related to the African golden cat.
 Servals are tall, with small heads and big ears.
 They have yellow-gold coats with black spots.

 Servals are fast and agile, and their diet consists of a variety of small creatures such as birds, mammals and reptiles.
-They are nocturnal, and their main habitat is savannah.
+They are nocturnal, and their preferred habitat is savannah.

-- You can see a list of wild cats here: Wild Cats List.
+- See a list of wild cats here: Wild Cats List.

-The warthog is a member of the pig family that lives in grassland and savannah habitats.
+The warthog is a member of the pig family, Suidae.
+It lives in grassland and savanna habitats.
 There are two species of warthog, the common warthog and the desert warthog.

 The common warthog, as its name suggests, is widespread throughout much of sub-Saharan Africa.
-The desert warthog is found in parts of eastern Africa.
+The desert warthog is found in parts of east Africa.

-Warthogs are large animals which have two pairs of tusks protruding from their faces.
-These are used for digging, and for fighting with other warthogs.
+Warthogs are large animals with two pairs of tusks protruding from their faces.
+These are used for digging and for fighting with other warthogs.

 The warthog’s name refers to the fleshy bumps on its face.

 Wildebeests, also known as gnus, are a type of antelope.
-Wildebeest are a common sight on the African savannah, and can form huge herds which sometimes also include zebras.
+Herds of wildebeest are a common sight on the African savanna, often mingling with herds of zebra.

 The zebra is one of the most distinctive African animals.
-Its black and white striped coat is known throughout the world.
+Its black and white striped coat is famous throughout the world.

-Zebras are herd animals, and are found in grasslands, savannahs and woodlands.
+Zebras are herd animals, and are found in grasslands, savannas and woodlands.

 There are three species of zebra, the plains zebra, Grévy’s zebra and mountain zebra.